molevolworkshop/molevolworkshop.github.io/software/jetstream2.md

 To show details for one particular image:

     openstack image show MOLE_2022_image --fit-width

+To show a list of instances:

+    openstack server list

 To create an launch an instance (see [Launch and Access Your Instance](https://docs.jetstream-cloud.org/ui/cli/launch/)):